-- King does not recommend using pore strips if your skin is sensitive, or if you have conditions such as rosacea, eczema or seborrhea, each of which could react negatively to both the common types of adhesive in pore strips as well as to the friction entailed in using them.
+- King does not recommend using pore strips if your skin is sensitive, or if you have conditions such as rosacea, eczema or seborrhea, each of which could react negatively to both the common types of adhesive in pore strips and to the friction entailed in using them.

-- King does not suggest using pore strips more than once a week because their adhesive can cause irritation to skin.
+- King does not suggest using pore strips more than once a week because the adhesive can cause irritation to skin.

-- Lancer adds that pore strips cause the normal skin cell barrier shield to be removed, which can lead to unwanted inflammation for those with sensitive skin.
+Lancer added that pore strips cause the normal skin cell barrier shield to be removed, which can lead to unwanted inflammation for those with sensitive skin.

 3 skincare alternatives to pore strips

-For those who struggle with blackheads and whiteheads, King suggests using a product that contains salicylic acid, like this face scrub, which also contains charcoal to help draw oil out of skin.
+For those who struggle with blackheads and whiteheads, King suggested using a product with salicylic acid — like this face scrub, which also contains charcoal to help draw oil out of skin.

-King says retinoids are an important component of any skincare regime.
+King said retinoids are an important component of any skin care regime.
 Retinoids increase the turnover of skin cells and reduce their "stickiness," making them less likely to clump together and clog pores.
 This adapalene gel is available over the counter.